Torriaa/alx-low_level_programming/0x00-hello_world/README.md

-Your program should end with the value 0 task 5- Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+Your program should end with the value 0 task 5- Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. advanced task 2- Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.

+You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts

+Your program should return 1

-Use the function printf
+Your program should compile without any warnings when using the -Wall gcc option Use the function printf

 You are not allowed to use the function puts